filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   #EnableDealMarket = false

   # EnableCommP enables the commP task on te node.
 CommP is calculated before sending PublishDealMessage for a Mk12 deal
+  # Must have EnableDealMarket = True
   #
   # type: bool
   #EnableCommP = false

+  # EnableLibp2p enabled the libp2p module for the market.
+Must have EnableDealMarket set to true and must only be enabled
+  # on a sinle node.
+Enabling on multiple nodes will cause issues with libp2p deals.
+  #
+  # type: bool
+  #EnableLibp2p = false

   # The maximum amount of CommP tasks that can run simultaneously.
 Note that the maximum number of tasks will
   # also be bounded by resources available on the machine.